 Spivey is passionate about getting people out of the supermarket, and more interested in better quality wines.
-“I also wanted to run a wine tasting that was fun and put as much emphasis on drinking, eating and having a good time as anything else.”
 At the events, water biscuits have been swapped for street food and spittoons for a sound system.
 “We go on into the evening so everyone can get stuck in.

 When the founders of Street Feast offered Spivey a space at their market with free rein to host a wine-focussed stall, she jumped at the chance.
 “At the time they had craft beer and quality cocktails, but the good wine was missing,” she says.
 “I turned up on the first week with a hire car, a couple of trestle tables, a few cases of wine and 250 tea lights.
 Cash only.
 Just me and a mate.
 I spray-painted a sign and held everything together with cable ties and gaffer tape—literally.
 It went down well and luckily I had the support of the Street Feast team, who quickly helped me pull it into shape.”